nikitavoloboev/data/physics/physics.md

 - [Symmetry Magazine](https://www.symmetrymagazine.org/) - Dimensions of particle physics.
 - [A Candidate Geometrical Formalism for the Foundations of Mathematics and Physics (2020)](https://www.wolframphysics.org/bulletins/2020/08/a-candidate-geometrical-formalism-for-the-foundations-of-mathematics-and-physics/)
 - [Mathematics for Physics](https://www.mathphysicsbook.com/) - Illustrated Handbook.
+- [Elements of Physics](https://elements-of-physics.surge.sh/) - Interactive simulation which describes different elements of physics like Gravity, Acceleration and Force.